morikuni-keiichi/BA-NRSOR_F90/readme.md

 - `--omax=`: This option determines the maximum number of outer iterations.

-- `--rmax=`: This option determines the number of restart cycles.
+- `--rmax=`: This option determines the maximum number of restart cycles.
 The restart is turned off for `—rmax=0`.

-- `--output_mode=`: This option enables a detailed output display.
+- `-v`: This option enables a detailed output display.
-	- `--output_mode=0`: Turn off the detailed output display
-	- `--output_mode=1`: Turn on the detailed output display.

-- `--fi=`: This option determines the directory name in which the matrix data used is contained.
+- `--directory=`: This option determines the directory name in which the matrix data used is contained.
 The directory name must be the relative one.

 ## Contacts